stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 map5_10 f [u,v,w,x,y] = [f u, f u, f v, f v, f w, f w, f x, f x, f y, f y]
 ```

-While this might be interesting, it is not really useful, is it?
+While these examples are quite interesting,
+they are not really useful, are they?
+This is, because they are too
+specialized.
+We'd like to have a *general* function for mapping
+vectors of any length.
-However, instead of using concrete lengths in type signatures,
+Instead of using concrete lengths in type signatures,
-we can also use *variables* as already seen in the definition of `Vect`:
+we can also use *variables* as already seen in the definition of `Vect`.
+This allows us declare the general case:

 ```idris
 mapVect' : (a -> b) -> Vect n a -> Vect n b